Democratic Party (Mongolia): Founding and early years

-The Democratic Union coalition, between the Mongolian National Democratic Party (merger of the MNPP and the Mongolian Democratic Party) and the MSDP, saw its first major victory in the 1996 election, where the ex-communist Mongolian People's Revolutionary Party was out of power for the first time since 1921.
-Despite the electoral success, the democratic government would oversee four years of rampant party infighting, unstable governance and economic slowdown.
+The Democratic Union Coalition (DUC), between the MNDP and the MSDP, saw its first major victory in the 1996 election, where the dominant MPRP was out of power for the first time since 1921.
+Despite the electoral success, the democratic government would oversee four years of rampant party infighting, unstable governance, and economic slowdown.
+Between 1996 and 2000, there were a total of four different governments led by the DUC.